vraguila/things-i-know/README.md

 # things-i-know
 Some of the things I know
-its a little bit of data analytics
+I know about data analytics